w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 Implementation wise, upward messages are inserted into candidate commitments, which the validators send to the relay chain.
-Parachains can call into the `downward_messagess` Runtime function in order to receive messages.
+Parachains can call into the `downward_messages` Runtime function in order to receive messages.

 For horizontal passing, Polkadot currently implements the mechanism known as Horizontal Relay-routed Message Passing (HRMP), which fully relies on vertical